 - 1762: N. Franklin became the first female editor of the American newspaper Newport RI, Mercury.

-- 1775: King George III declares colonies to join open rebellion.
+- 1775: King George III declares colonies to join the open rebellion.

 - 1791: A slave revolt ensues in the French colony of Saint-Domingue, beginning the Haitian Revolution.